Add to Calendar

 Eleana Kim is a sociocultural anthropologist and Associate Professor of Anthropology at University of California, Irvine.
 Her research and teaching focuses on kinship, nationalism, political ecology, and posthumanism.
 Her current research on the Korean DMZ has been supported by the Wenner-Gren Foundation and the ACLS.
 Her first book, Adopted Territory: Transnational Korean Adoptees and the Politics of Belonging, received the 2012 James B. Palais Prize from the Association of Asian Studies and the 2012 Association of Asian American Studies Social Science book award.

-This is an East Asia Center event, cosponsored by the departments of Anthropology, History, and East Asian Languages & Cultural Studies as well as the Reinventing Japan Research Focus Group.
+This is an East Asia Center event, cosponsored by the departments of Anthropology, Asian American Studies, History, and East Asian Languages & Cultural Studies as well as the Reinventing Japan Research Focus Group and the Center for Cold War Studies.